Measuring the environmental impacts of artificial intelligence computing and applications: the AI footprint

 This report looks at how policy makers can better understand and react to the positive and negative environmental impacts of AI for the good of the planet.

-Presentation of the report and panel discussion
+Presentation and panel discussion at COP27, November 2022

 - Jens Lundsgaard, Deputy Director of the Science, Technology and Innovation Directorate, OECD